morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

 vdd    252:48   0  257M  0 disk /disks/fs
 ```

-Another variant to also include the other mounts like is for example listing device usage:
+Another variant to also list the other mounts is, e.g., showing the device usage:

 ```bash
 df -h
 ```

 ```
 Filesystem         Size  Used Avail Use% Mounted on /dev/vda4          4.0G  418M  3.1G  12% /